Reflex Sympathetic Dystrophy Syndrome

 peripheral or central nervous system (see The Nervous Systems in the Appendix).

-Neuropathic pain can occur in any part of the body and is frequently described as a hot,
+Neuropathic pain can occur in any part of the body and is frequently described as a

-(see Phantom Pain in the Appendix), which can result from the surgical removal of a limb;
+and post-amputation pain (see Phantom Pain in the Appendix), which can result from

-postherpetic neuralgia, which can occur after an outbreak of shingles; and central pain
+the surgical removal of a limb; postherpetic neuralgia, which can occur after an

-syndrome, which can result from trauma to the brain or spinal cord.
+outbreak of shingles; and central pain syndrome, which can result from trauma to the

-Reflex sympathetic dystrophy syndrome, or RSDS, is accompanied by burning pain and
+Reflex sympathetic dystrophy syndrome, or RSDS, is accompanied by burning pain

-come to be called complex regional pain syndrome (CRPS); in the past it was often called
+years, RSDS has come to be called complex regional pain syndrome (CRPS); in the

 Repetitive stress injuries are muscular conditions that result from repeated motions